8 Weeks of Intensive Courses - International Latin Summer School

 Latin Pedagogy: (6 hours per week: 48 hours total): From 17.30 to 19.00, on Mondays, Tuesdays, Thursdays and Fridays: This module, taught exclusively in Latin, is designed specifically for Latin teachers who wish to acquire instructional skills and strategies using the inductive method and to learn to explain in Latin the works of ancient, medieval, renaissance, and modern authors.
 With total immersion in the language and many hours of practice in daily conversation, lectures and various activities over the course of the two modules, even a teacher who has never made active use of the language until then is, after two months, able to speak, write and teach in Latin with great ease and fluidity; these lessons are designed for teachers in order to, at the same time, master the most effective methods of ancient/modern language instruction.

-Class times: During each course (Latin I as well as Latin II) three lessons will be held in the morning from Monday to Saturday, each one lasting an hour and a half.
+Class times: During each course (Latin I, Latin II anv Latin III) three lessons will be held in the morning from Monday to Saturday, each one lasting an hour and a half.
 In the afternoon students will devote their time to studying the material covered in the classroom and to the completion of daily assignments.
 In the evening, from 5pm to 7pm, students will be separated into smaller groups for enrichment classes, and from 7pm to 9pm, students will attend a final, concluding session, consisting of play-curricular activities.
 To ensure that adequate progress is made, students are examined at the end of each week.
 Credits will not be granted unless these tests are passed.

 Although students will have the afternoon (from 3pm to 7pm) at their disposal, they need to realize from the outset that the courses are extremely demanding: they should not expect that they consist of some petty "vacation-studying" nor to only have to dedicate a small part of their time to the amount of work which the courses require.
 They must scrupulously observe the times indicated and homework assigned if they want to successfully reach the goal of language mastery.
 No classes will be held on Sundays.